This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Street art in the UK is still technically illegal and considered a criminal activity, which means street art can pop up quickly, but taken down just as fast.
+Street art in the UK is still technically illegal and considered a criminal activity, which means street art can pop up quickly, but be taken down just as fast.

 Running through Shoreditch is Brick Lane, known for vintage shopping and outstanding Indian restaurants.
 This was the place to go for your favorite curry dish even when I lived in London in 1997.

 Prices have gone up though with this area’s gentrification.
-Gone are the five-pound curries, but the rich, aromatic flavors and smells are ever present.
+Gone are the five-pound curries, but the rich, aromatic flavors and smells are ever-present.
 We got a suggestion from a local Indian to eat at Monsoon and it was a great choice!

 What was once the world’s largest brewery, The Old Truman Brewery is now a space for edgy markets, vintage stores, bars, and live music venues.
 Columbia Flower Market on Sundays is meant to be phenomenal and fragrant